inaimathi/langnostic/drafts/more-on-clj.md

 ```
 CLJ> (cl-hamt:dict-lookup {:A 1 {:B 2} :C} {:b 2})
-READING :B -> 2
 :C
 T
+CLJ> (cl-hamt:dict-lookup {{:a 1} {:b 2}} {:a 1})
+{:B 2}
+T
 CLJ>
 ```

 In the correctness sense, at least.

 The problem is, we've entered generic function land.
-And that's good in terms of interface, but if the day comes when we want to squeeze extra performance out of these structures, it might be annoying to pay the cost of performing a polymorphic equality.
+And that's good in terms of interface, but if the day comes when we want to squeeze extra performance out of these structures, it might be annoying to pay the cost of performing a fully polymorphic equality.
 What we'd really want is a way to declare the types of our `dict`s/`set`s and use the tightest applicable sense of equality for those types so that the inliner has a chance of doing us some good for those cases where performance matters.

-I _think_ the best way to do this is to introduce type hints for the datatypes I'll be putting together.
-I'm thinking a syntax that looks something like
+I _think_ the best way to do this is to introduce type hints.
+Something like

 ```
-(:: (-> keyword integer) {:a 1 :b 2})
+(:: (map keyword integer) {:a 1 :b 2})
 ```

 which would put together a map that assumes keyword keys and integer values.
 I'm going to do some testing, research and/or profiling before embarking on this journey.
-And, to be fair, [Clojure equality performance](https://clojureverse.org/t/is-fast-in-clojure/2182/2) is also kind of up in the air, so shrug I guess?
+To be fair, [Clojure equality performance](https://clojureverse.org/t/is-fast-in-clojure/2182/2) is also kind of up in the air, so this might not be the biggest deal.
+I'd still like to give it some serious thought?

 That's all I've got the energy for in one go.
 I'll keep you up to date on further developments.